Main Content

 Writing Assignment

 You are required to submit your paper to the Final Writing Drop Box.
-Papers are due by 11:59 PM on the first day of finals week which is, April 29, 2019.
-Late papers and journals will be subject to a 10% reduction in grade.
+Papers are due by 11:59 PM on the last day of the course, which will be indicated on Canvas.

 Please use APA style including face page, abstract, and reference section.
 If you are unfamiliar with APA Style, here are three resources we recommend: